Adjudica.AI — Glass Box Solutions, Inc.

 This AI Transparency Disclosure explains how Adjudica.AI uses artificial intelligence, what our AI can and cannot do, and your responsibilities as an attorney when using AI-assisted tools.
 This disclosure is designed to help you comply with your professional obligations under California State Bar rules, including Rule 1.1 (Competence) and Rule 1.6 (Confidentiality).

 We believe transparency builds trust.
 As a "Glass Box" company, we are committed to helping you understand exactly how our AI works so you can use it effectively and ethically.
+"Glass Box" means you can see inside — no mystery, no black box, no trusting us blindly.

 1. How Adjudica.AI Uses Artificial Intelligence